Canoe-Kayak Elite Amateur Sport

 Lois Betteridge fell in love with the sounds of rushing water from the first time she tried whitewater kayaking at age 11.
 Now, 15 years later, the Ottawa paddler has followed those waves all the way to the Olympic Games.

-The long-awaited day of jubilation came almost a month ago when Betteridge was fastest down the women’s C-1 canoe slalom course in Rio de Janeiro to secure an Olympic berth for her country at the Pan American qualifier.
+The long-awaited day of jubilation came in March when Betteridge was fastest down the women’s C-1 canoe slalom course in Rio de Janeiro to secure an Olympic berth for her country at the Pan American qualifier.

 “I’ve been training and competing for a number of years now, so it was pretty special,” reflects the 26-year-old Ottawa River Runners athlete.
 “I was going into the race quite confident, but I was also quite confident in the qualifier in 2020 racing for the Tokyo spot and I missed out on that one, so I was a bit apprehensive before this race.
 But I was also super excited to go and give it my all.”